 - The higher sum assured means lower servicing cost per unit sum assured which ultimately translates to higher profits or returns per unit of premium paid for the company.

-- Higher the cost of servicing will leads to the higher frequency.
+- A higher cost of servicing will leads to a higher frequency.